10 Tips on How to Deal With a Painful Breakup

 Be sure to save this post by pinning the image to your Pinterest board.
 I’ll be updating it regularly, so you can easily come back to explore this topic further!

-I remember grappling with those very questions in the early days of my own breakup.
-It was a tough reality to accept.
+I remember asking myself those very same questions in the early days after my own breakup.
+It was a harsh reality to face.

-So, if you’re in the midst of heartbreak right now, know that these feelings are completely valid.
-The initial phase is always the hardest, but with time, the pain will ease, and you’ll find your way forward.
+So, if you’re in the middle of heartbreak right now, know that everything you’re feeling is totally normal.
+The first few days or weeks are always the hardest, but trust me, with time, the pain will lessen, and you’ll start to find your way forward.

 The 3 Stages of a Breakup

-Breakups aren’t just painful—they can feel like an emotional rollercoaster.
+Breakups aren’t just painful—they can feel like you’re on an emotional rollercoaster.

-According to British psychologist John Bowlby, who developed attachment theory, people typically go through three stages when dealing with a major loss like a breakup.
+According to British psychologist John Bowlby, who developed attachment theory, we tend to go through three main stages when dealing with a big loss, like a breakup.

 Stage 1: Shock & Longing